-- Step 9 Enter the password you provided for the first node and click Begin Setup. - Step 10 Provide the Cluster Details.
+Enter the password you provided for the first node and click Login a) Provide the Cluster Name for this Nexus Dashboard cluster.

+Step 9 Provide the Cluster Details.

-In the Cluster Details screen of the initial setup wizard, provide the following information:
+In the Cluster Details screen of the Cluster Bringup wizard, provide the following information: